Vincent Tie

 Major Gold Trading Markets That Impact Gold Prices

 Arbitrage traders globally trade around the clock during active market trading hours across different time zones.
 The biggest gold markets in the world are the London OTC market, the COMEX in the United States, and the Shanghai Gold Exchange (SGE) & the Shanghai Futures Market (SHFE) in China.
-Gold price movements are greatly influenced by the trading activities in these OTC markets and futures markets.
+Gold price movements are greatly influenced by the trading activities of different gold investment products in these OTC markets and futures markets.

 The London OTC Market